 Baby boomers arrived in Underhill starting in the late-1960s.
 In the 1970s, people moving into town accounted for 75% of the population growth.
 The boomers started families.
-In the 1980s, natural increase (britts minus deaths) accounted for 60% of the town's population growth.
-As those children grew up and moved way, average household size began declining.
-Currently, about 60% of households in Underhill crossis for 1 or 2 people bring the past 20 years, the increase in number of residents has been less than the amount of natural increase - meaning that more people have been moving out of Underhill than have been moving in.
-The 2020 Housing Survey results indicate that most boomers hope to "age in place" and remain in their current home as long as feasible.
+In the 1990s, natural increase (prirts minus deaths) accounted for 50% of the town's population growth.
+As those children grevu p and moved away, average household size began declining.
+Currently, about 50% of households in Underhall consist of 1 or 2 people household size began declining.
+Currently, about 50% of households in Underhall consist of 1 or 2 people house the moving in the 10% of the 10% of residents have been less than the amount of natural increase - meaning that more people have been moving on it of therefill than have been moving in.
+The 2020 Housing Jurvey results indicate that most bounds liqued to "age in place" and remain in their current home as fong as feasible.